 Why choose electric underfloor heating for your extension?

-- Whatever your floor construction Heat Mat have a system that is suitable for your requirements and can fit in with your build height requirements, with some systems adding no additional build height at all.
+- Whatever your floor construction, Heat Mat has a system that is suitable for your requirements and can fit in with your build height requirements, with some systems adding no additional build height at all.

 - One of the most common types of extension is to enlarge an existing kitchen to create a large open plan kitchen/diner.
 The insulation value of the old and new floors is likely to be different due to when the original building was constructed.
 Using thermal insulation boards on the entire floor before laying your underfloor heating equalises the insulation value of the floor making sure the area heats up evenly and works in an energy efficient manner.

-- Operating at nearly 100% efficiency and with fast warm up times each of our electric underfloor heating ranges operates at a far lower temperature than a conventional heating system, helping to reduce energy usage and therefore the costs of heating your rooms.
+- Operating at nearly 100% efficiency and with fast heating up times, each of our electric underfloor heating ranges operates at a far lower temperature than a conventional heating system, helping to reduce energy usage and therefore the costs of heating your rooms.
 Most Heat Mat systems are supplied with a Lifetime Warranty and they are sure to outlast the floor covering above them.

-- Choosing a Heat Mat system future proofs you against future rises in gas prices as the UK inevitably turns away from natural gas to electricity to meet its climate obligations
+- Choosing a Heat Mat system futureproofs you against rises in gas prices as the UK inevitably turns away from natural gas to electricity to meet its climate obligations.

 What else should you consider when heating your extension?

-- By using an electric underfloor heating system your extension you avoid the potentially high costs of extending your existing pipework and radiator system as well as uprating your boiler.
+- By using an electric underfloor heating system in your extension, you avoid the potentially high costs of extending your existing pipework and radiator system as well as uprating your boiler.

-- If you are not using an in-screed heating system then it is worth considering adding thermal insulation boards onto the top of your subfloor.
-The insulation enables the room to warm up faster saving you electricity and costs and benefiting the environment at the same time while also equalising the warm up time between areas if there are different sub-floors.
+- If you are not using an in-screed heating system then it is worth considering adding thermal insulation boards on top of your sub floor.
+The insulation enables the room to warm up faster saving you energy and money and benefiting the environment at the same time while also equalising the heating up time between areas if there are different sub floors.